Asthma and Smoking

 • Lung damage caused by smoking makes your asthma less responsive to medication.

-Asthma spray and cigarette
+Asthma and Vaping

-Breathing this in will irritate your lungs, leading to coughing, excess mucus, chest discomfort and risk of an asthma attack.
-There is no risk-free level of exposure to second-hand smoke and even a small amount of exposure can be harmful to respiratory health.
+Even if you do not smoke, being exposed to second-hand smoke can make your asthma worse.
+Second-hand smoke is a mixture of smoke given off by a smoldering cigarette and smoke exhaled by the smoker.
+Breathing this in will irritate your lungs, leading to coughing, excess mucus, chest discomfort, and risk of an asthma attack.
+There is no risk-free level of exposure to secondhand smoke and even a minor exposure can be harmful to respiratory health.

-You can avoid second-hand smoke by:
+You can avoid secondhand smoke by:

 • Not allowing people to smoke in your house or car – politely ask them to step outside.